Russian Troops Brag They Bombed Fleeing Families at Train Station

 Ukraine President Volodymyr Zelensky called the act another atrocity.
 “The inhuman Russians are not changing their methods,” he said, according to the Associated Press.
 “Without the strength or courage to stand up to us on the battlefield, they are cynically destroying the civilian population.
 This is an evil without limits.
 And if it is not punished, then it will never stop.”

-Russia also hit at least two residential houses in the once-picturesque port city of Odessa on Friday.
+Russia also hit at least two residential houses in the once-picturesque port city of Odesa on Friday.
 It is unclear if there are any victims in that attack.
+And north of Kyiv, Zelensky warned that the razed city of Borodianka is “significantly more dreadful” thank Bucha, where Russian troops are blamed for executions and indiscriminate shelling of civilians.
+At least 300 people are known to have died there.